Aldbrough St John, Forcett and Melsonby

-This site has been created mainly as an additional information source for the people of the three parishes of Aldbrough St John, Forcett and Melsonby, but we hope that if you are from outside the area you will get a flavour of an area that is pleasant to live in.
+This site is primarily an additional information source for the people of the three parishes of Aldbrough St John, Forcett and Melsonby, but we hope that if you are from outside the area you will get a flavour of an area that is pleasant to live in.

-You'll find out why it's called the Stanwick Group of Churches further on.
+You'll find out why it's called the Stanwick Group of Churches on our Welcome page.

-We hope we have included the information you are looking for on who we are and what we do as a benefice.
-If you feel there are any additional pages that would be useful please contact the webmaster
+We hope you'll find the information you are looking for on who we are and what we do as a benefice.
+If you feel that anything is missing, please contact the webmaster

-If you are contacting us to ask about a wedding, please do not use the 'webmaster' link.
+If you want to ask about a wedding, please do not use the 'webmaster' link.
 Go to Contact Information where there is a specific email link direct to the vicar.

 Churches in our Benefice